 The Fourth Amendment exists to protect citizens from unreasonable search.
 It ensures, in most cases, that a person will not have their property searched or seized without a warrant outlining probable cause for the search.
 When these searches do happen, there are certain procedures that law enforcement officers have to follow, which includes knocking and announcing their presence to suspects before entering their homes.
 However, there are certain exceptions that allow law enforcement officers to knock down a suspect’s door without a warrant in the State of Maryland.
-The Baltimore criminal defense attorneys at the Law Offices of Randolph Rice explain more about when police can knock down your door without a warrant.
+The Baltimore criminal defense attorneys at Rice, Murtha & Psoras explain more about when police can knock down your door without a warrant.

 How the Fourth Amendment Protects You and Your Home